bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 ==========

 Bring your processes to life by deploying them on an |ivy-engine|.
 Deployment simply means to install an Axon.ivy project on an |ivy-engine|.
-We give you multiple ways to bring your projects on our Engine:

-#. **Engine Cockpit:** Do you like UIs?
-Checkout our
-   :ref:`UI Deployment<engine-cockpit-application-detail>` approach.
-#. **Directory:** Our file based deployment mechanism makes the deployment very
-   easy, just by dropping the file at the right place.
-#. **Automated Deployment:** If you work with automated pipelines you may
-   want have a look about our :ref:`possibilities<deployment-automated>`.

-For every deployment way you have the following steps:
+Proceed as follows to deploy a project.

 #.
 Get a :ref:`prepared <deployment-prepare>` ivy project from your developer.
-#. :ref:`Deploy <deployment-deploying>` the project by e.g. simply dropping the file
+#. :ref:`Deploy <deployment-deploying>` the project by e.g. simply dropping the
-   in the deployment directory.
+   file in the deployment directory.
 #. :ref:`Check the result <deployment-check-results>` of the deployment on the
    server info page.